iamalinguist/iamalinguist.github.io/_posts/2025-06-14-generative-grammar.md

 - It includes various specific models or versions developed over time.
 It includes-
     - <a href="../_posts/2025-06-14-understanding-tgg.md">Transformational Generative Grammar (TGG)</a>
-        - 🔹NOTE: Transformational (Generative) Grammar is the most famous and historically important grammar system.
+        - Transformational (Generative) Grammar is the most famous and historically important grammar system.
 This is essentially just the full name for Transformational Grammar (TG).
     - Generalized Phrase Structure Grammar (GPSG)
     - <a href="2025-06-14-understanding-hpsg.md">Head-driven Phrase Structure Grammar (HPSG)</a>
     - Lexical Functional Grammar (LFG)